-Dublin (play /ˈdʌblɪn/; locally /ˈdʊblən/ or /ˈdʊbələn/; Irish: Baile Átha Cliath, pronounced [blʲaˈklʲiə] or Áth Cliath, [aː klʲiə]) is the capital and largest city of Ireland.[2]
+Dublin ( /ˈdʌblɪn/; locally /ˈdʊblən/ or /ˈdʊbələn/; Irish: Baile Átha Cliath, pronounced [blʲaˈklʲiə] or Áth Cliath, [aː klʲiə]) is the capital and largest city of Ireland.[2]
 The English name is derived from the Irish name Dubh Linn, meaning "black pool".
 It is a primate city with a population of over 1.2 million, containing over a quarter of the country's population.[3]
 Dublin is situated near the midpoint of Ireland's east coast, at the mouth of the River Liffey, and at the centre of the Dublin Region.Originally founded as a Viking settlement, it evolved into the Kingdom of Dublin and became the island's primary city following the Norman invasion.
 The city expanded rapidly from the 17th century, and for a brief period was the second largest city within the British Empire and the fifth largest in Europe.
 After the Act of Union in 1801, Dublin entered a period of stagnation, but remained the economic centre for most of the island.
 Following the partition of Ireland in 1922, the new parliament, the Oireachtas, was located in Leinster House.
 Dublin became the capital of the Irish Free State and later of the Republic of Ireland.Similar to the other cities of Cork, Limerick, Galway, and Waterford, Dublin is administered separately from its respective county and has its own city council.
 The city is currently ranked 29th in the Global Financial Centres Index and is listed by the GaWC as a global city, with a ranking of Alpha, placing Dublin among the top 30 cities in the world.[4][5]
 It is a historical and contemporary cultural centre for the country, as well as a modern centre of education, the arts, administration, economy and industry.The name Dublin is derived from the Irish name Dubh Linn, meaning "black pool".
 The common name for the city in modern Irish is Baile Átha Cliath, meaning "town of the hurdled ford". Áth Cliath is a place name referring to a fording point of the River Liffey in the vicinity of Father Mathew Bridge (Church Street).
 Baile Átha Cliath was an early Christian monastery which is believed to have been situated in the area of Aungier Street currently occupied by Whitefriar Street Carmelite Church.The writings of the Greek astronomer and cartographer Ptolemy provide perhaps the earliest reference to human habitation in the area now known as Dublin.
 In around AD 140 he referred to a settlement he called Eblana Civitas.
 The settlement 'Dubh Linn' dates perhaps as far back as the 1st century BC and later a monastery was built there, though the town was established in about 841by the Norse.
 The modern city retains the Anglicised Irish name of the former and the original Irish name of the latter.From the 17th century the city expanded rapidly, helped by the Wide Streets Commission.
 The population grew from about 10,000 in 1600 to over 50,000 in 1700, and this in spite of another plague epidemic in 1649–51.
 Georgian Dublin was, for a short time, the second city of the British Empire after London and the fifth largest European city.
 Much of Dublin's most notable architecture dates from this time.
 In 1759, the founding of the Guinness brewery at St. James's Gate resulted in a considerable economic impact for the city.
 For much of the time since its foundation, the Guinness brewery was the largest employer in the city but Catholics were confined to the lower echelons of employment at Guinness and only entered management level in the 1960s.Dublin City Council is a unicameral assembly of 52 members elected every five years from Local Election Areas.
 It is presided over by the Lord Mayor, who is elected for a yearly term and resides in Mansion House.
 Council meetings occur at Dublin City Hall, while most of its administrative activities are based in the Civic Offices on Wood Quay.
 The party, or coalition of parties, with the majority of seats adjudicates committee members, introduces policies, and appoints the Lord Mayor.
 The Council passes an annual budget for spending on areas such as housing, traffic management, refuse, drainage, and planning.
 The Dublin City Manager is responsible for implementing City Council decisions

 As the capital city, Dublin seats the national parliament of Ireland, the Oireachtas.
 It is composed of the President of Ireland, Seanad Éireann as the upper house, and Dáil Éireann as the lower house.
 The President resides in Áras an Uachtaráin in the Phoenix Park, while both houses of the Oireachtas meet in Leinster House, a former ducal palace on Kildare Street.
 It has been the home of the Irish parliament since the creation of the Irish Free State in 1922.
 The old Irish Houses of Parliament of the Kingdom of Ireland were located in College Green.Dublin, like much of northwest Europe, experiences a maritime climate with mild winters, cool summers, and a lack of temperature extremes.
 The average maximum January temperature is 8.3 °C (47 °F), while the average maximum July temperature is 19.6 °C (67 °F).
 On average, the sunniest months are May and June, while the wettest month is December with 73 mm (3 in) of rain, and the driest month is July with 43 mm (2 in).
 Rainfall is evenly distributed throughout the year.Dublin records the least amount of rainfall in Ireland, with the average annual precipitation in the city centre being 695 mm (27 in).
 The main precipitation in winter is rain, however snow showers do occur between November and March.
 Hail is more common than snow, and is most likely during the winter and spring months.
 The city experiences long summer days and short winter days.
 Strong Atlantic winds are most common in autumn.
 These winds can affect Dublin, but due to its easterly location it is least affected compared to other parts of the country.